SahilAggarwal2004/react-text-to-speech/README.md

 export default function App() {
   const {
-    Text, // Component that renders the processed text speechStatus, // Current speech status
+    Text, // Component that renders speech text in a <div> and supports standard HTML <div> props speechStatus, // Current speech status
     isInQueue, // Indicates whether the speech is currently playing or waiting in the queue start, // Starts or queues the speech